anmeisel/permacomputing-club/README.md

-# London Permacomputing Club site
+# London Permacomputing Club Website

 A site to keep club updates, projects, notes and thoughts about permacomputing.